AI Diagnostics

 This is the most important distinction in AI automotive diagnostics — and the one most people get wrong.

 Generic AI (ChatGPT, Google Gemini, etc.) is trained on general internet data.
 It knows what a catalytic converter is.
 It can tell you the textbook causes of P0420.
-But it does not have access to live TSB databases, it does not know pattern failures by VIN, and it cannot cross-reference manufacturer-specific service information in real time.
+But it does not search live data for what actually fails on your specific vehicle.
+It gives you the same generic answer regardless of platform.

 Purpose-built diagnostic AI is designed specifically for automotive troubleshooting.
-It searches live technical data sources, understands diagnostic workflows, and formats output in the structured way technicians actually need.
+It searches live web data for platform-specific known issues, understands diagnostic workflows, and walks technicians through testing in a logical order.

 Generic AI vs. Purpose-Built Diagnostic AI